dxnn/daimio/README.md

 # Daimio is for lovers

 Daimio is a framework for making programmable applications.
-(Mostly web ones, at the moment.)
+(Mostly web ones for now.)

 To get started drop this repo into a web-accessible directory.
-Then point your browser at tests/daimio.html demos/excitebike.html demos/goodideas.html
+Then point your browser at
+- tests/daimio.html
+- demos/excitebike.html
+- demos/goodideas.html

 You'll need a copy of CodeMirror installed to prevent the test page from complaining.